Standard Language Ideology in AI-Generated Language: Taxonomy of open problems regarding standard language ideology in AI-generated language

-\textbf{Producing minoritized varieties can result in appropriation and/or manipulation.} Even if a language model correctly produces text that reflects the grammar of that minoritized variety, there may be concerns over appropriation (particularly if non-native speakers of that variety are asking for and using this text).
-Because speaking a non-standard variety can carry covert prestige (i.e., social value associated with use of canonically minoritized language varieties; \citep{labov2006social}), use of non-standard varieties by non-native speakers, particularly in the case of White speakers appropriating AAE, has been discussed as ``linguistic minstrelsy'' or ``figurative blackface'' \citep{Bucholtz2011, eberhardt2015}.
+\textbf{Appropriation and commodification of minoritized language practices.} Even if a language model correctly produces text that reflects the grammar of that minoritized variety, there may be concerns over appropriation (particularly if non-native speakers of that variety are asking for and using this text).
+Because speaking a non-standard variety can carry covert prestige (i.e., social value associated with use of canonically minoritized language varieties \citep{labov2006social}), use of non-standard varieties by non-native speakers, particularly white speakers appropriating AAE, has been discussed as ``linguistic minstrelsy'' or ``figurative blackface'' \citep{Bucholtz2011, eberhardt2015}.
 Parallel concerns have been raised regarding the use of speech, music, and image generation tools to imitate people of color, sometimes called ``digital blackface'' \citep{MatamorosFernndez2022, sobande2021, Holliday2023, feffer2023deepdrake}.
 As LLMs improve at mimicking minoritized varieties, these models may increasingly contribute to similar harms.
+This aligns with the broader mechanism of appropriation and commodification: models enable the extraction of cultural and linguistic value from marginalized communities without accountability or benefit to those communities \citep{finch2025findingvoiceevaluatingafrican, MatamorosFernndez2022}.
+This extraction facilitates a redistribution of value upward, as the cultural and social capital of minoritized language is transformed into commercial assets for dominant technology providers.
+This process erodes trust and authenticity by removing community agency over how their linguistic heritage is represented, effectively alienating speakers from their own varieties as they become commodified by outsiders.

 In addition, use of uncredited language from marginalized groups by language models can further cultural appropriation and erase the linguistic history of speaker communities.
 A popular ``Gen Z Translator'' extension of ChatGPT\footnote{https://chat.openai.com/g/g-AbhjZGbhY-gen-z-translator} that claims to ``transform any short text to be Gen Z slang filled'' frequently produces AAE.
-However, rebranding expressions that emerged in Black communities as generational vernacular, as opposed to vernacular linked to ethnic and racial communities, erases the history and contexts of these expressions.
+However, rebranding expressions that emerged in Black communities as generational vernacular, as opposed to vernacular linked to ethnic and racial communities, represents an institutional erasure where dominant tech developers render the context and historical origins of language invisible.
 It risks ``appropriating Black culture and perpetuating racism as [speakers] take on Black speech without assuming Black Americans' struggle'' \cite{chery2022black}.